 This waterfall was probably the nearest one to the delightful Upper Geyser Basin, which included the Old Faithful Geyser and several other predictable geysers as well as colorful thermal pools and springs.
 And yet despite its close proximity to the very busy Old Faithful area, the falls curiously didn’t have nearly as much fanfare.
 I’m guessing it was precisely due to the haste of most visitors to get to the Upper Geyser Basin at the expense of overlooking the falls.

-To get to the falls, it was a short 4.1-mile drive east from Old Faithful Village towards the West Thumb Geyser Basin along the Grand Loop Road.
+To get to the falls, it was a short 2.5-mile drive southeast from the Old Faithful Village turnoff heading towards the West Thumb Geyser Basin along the Grand Loop Road.
 The well-signed parking lot was on the right.

 For a little context, Old Faithful was about 17 miles (under 30 minutes drive) south of the Madison Junction and about 19 miles (30 minutes drive) west of the West Thumb Junction.
 It was also about 98 miles (2.5 hours drive) north of Jackson and about 32 miles (an hour drive) east of West Yellowstone, Montana.